SouD/LessAnimeTabbing/README.md

 *How to annoy people by obscuring parent classes and alienating children.*

 Written to the tune of:

-*Highschool of the Dead - Kishida Kyōdan ft.
+- *Highschool of the Dead - Kishida Kyōdan ft.
 Akeboshi Rockets.*
+- *Ambiguous - GARNiDELiA.*
+- *Ala Mode - Mindless Self Indulgence.*
+- *Evening Wear - Mindless Self Indulgence.*
+- *Bass Slut X-FIR3 Remix - S3RL.*